Faculty and Staff Directory

-My husband Bill and I moved to Florida in 1993, and loved raising our children in the wonderful community of Venice.
-I am the proud "Grandma" of three fun-loving grandchildren who fill our lives with a tremendous sense of happiness and pride.
+My husband Bill and I moved to Florida in 1993 and loved raising our children in the wonderful community of Venice.
+I am the proud "Grandma" of five fun-loving grandchildren who fill our lives with a tremendous sense of happiness and pride.

-I am very excited to be starting my new role in the library at ECS after being in the classroom as a teacher's assistant for the past nine years.
+I love my role in the library at ECS after being in the classroom as a teacher's assistant for nine years.
 There is absolutely nothing I enjoy more than sharing my love of reading with our students.
-I am thrilled that I now have the wonderful opportunity to interact with every student, from our eager little preschoolers to our resourceful 8th graders!
+I am thrilled that I have the wonderful opportunity to interact with our eager little preschoolers to our wonderful 5th graders!

 I look forward to my 7th year teaching at Epiphany and am excited to become our Technology Teacher and STREAM Coach.
 I am a daughter of God, wife to Ken, and mother to Matthew, who just graduated from Epiphany in May.